laurenyew/WeatherApp/README.md

 	- Tried OpenWeatherApp but couldn't get APIKey to work.

 ## General Screens
-- [x] List View with Zipcode list items
+- [x] List View with Zip code list items
-- [x] Floating Action button to add a new list item (zipcode)
+- [x] Floating Action button to add a new list item (zip code)
-- [x] Add New ZipCode Screen/dialog
+- [x] Add New Zip code Screen/dialog
-- [x] Error message when add bad zipcode on dialog
+- [x] Error message when add bad zip code on dialog
-- [x] Detail Zipcode weather screen (added zipcode)
+- [x] Detail Zip code weather screen (added zip code)
 - [x] Can navigate back to list

-- [x] NOTE: When Zipcode Weather Info is pulled down, it should be cached.
+- [x] NOTE: When Zip code Weather Info is pulled down, it should be cached.

 ## Extras
 - [x] Clear List option on list screen
 - [x] Phunware icon / splash screen
-- [x] Zipcode list stored in Shared Preferences for the app, so even if app is closed, the zipcodes stored will remain.
+- [x] Zip code list stored in Shared Preferences for the app, so even if app is closed, the zip codes stored will remain.
 - [x] Eviction time for asking new details = 1 minute (for demo purposes).
 For practical production cases, it should probably be more like 1 hour or 1 day.
 Can tell when the cache item has been 'evicted' by when the data reloads in the view on rotate/going back to detail.
-- [x] Tab bar for switching fragments for zipcode weather details (ViewPager)
+- [x] Tab bar for switching fragments for zip code weather details (ViewPager)
 - [x] Swipe between fragments (weather views) with ViewPager
-- [x] Zipcode Forecast
+- [x] Zip code Forecast
 - [x] Weather Detail Content Sharing with ShareActionProvider
-- [x] Android Unit Tests (Sanity test for pages)
+- [x] Activity Instrumentation Unit Tests (Sanity test for pages)
-- [x] Zipcode Cache Unit Test
+- [x] Zip code Cache Unit Test

 ## Acknowledgements
 - Original requirements for this project provided by Phunware, Inc.